PolyGram Filmed Entertainment: US distribution

-In 1992, PolyGram partnered with Universal Pictures to create a joint venture called Gramercy Pictures.
+On May 20, 1992, PolyGram partnered with Universal Pictures to create a joint venture called Gramercy Pictures.
 Gramercy primarily distributed PolyGram films in the United States, and it doubled as a specialty label for Universal.
 In 1993, the company also had another distribution deal with Metro-Goldwyn-Mayer to fund and distribute its films.
-In January 1996, PolyGram bought out Universal's 50% stake and in 1997, PolyGram Films was founded to release PFE's mainstream titles in the United States, while Gramercy became a low-budget/art-house sublabel.
+On January 11, 1996, PolyGram bought out Universal's 50% stake and in 1997, PolyGram Films was founded to release PFE's mainstream titles in the United States, while Gramercy became a low-budget/art-house sublabel.
 PolyGram Films' first release was The Game.
-When PolyGram was acquired by Universal in 1999, the company merged Gramercy with October Films, which included its subsidiary Rogue Pictures to create USA Films, which eventually became Focus Features.
-Gramercy was revived in 2015 as a label of Focus Features, but shut down and went dormant the next year.
+When PolyGram was acquired by Universal in 1999, the company merged Gramercy with October Films and Interscope Communications, which included its subsidiary Rogue Pictures to create USA Films, which eventually became Focus Features.
+Gramercy was revived on May 12, 2015 as a label of Focus Features, but shut down and went dormant in 2016.

 Selected films

 Among the films directly produced by PFE were: